 The path to healing is more complex, sometimes more challenging, for survivors whose perpetrators are family members rather than strangers, as the familial ties, relationships add layers of complexities to even voicing the trauma and beginning the healing process.
 Add the stigma and shame, the survivor not only has to live with the horrific trauma, but also carry the burden of this secret alone, for fears of dismantling the ‘family unit’ and impacting the relationships within the unit.
 This heavy weight leads to feelings of isolation, and disconnection, particularly from ‘family’ and ‘home’ – places that are meant to provide safety and comfort.
 These places become tarnished forever.
 I no longer wish to ‘protect’ my abuser, nor what is ‘family’ by carrying this burden alone.

 I cannot stress the importance of creating safe spaces for an open and transparent conversation, free of guilt and shame.
-I share my story to hopefully encourage someone else to voice theirs, to end their silence. to feel they are not alone.
-The more stories are shared, the easier it becomes for survivors to know it is okay to bravely come forward, end their silences, voice their stories, and hopefully bring healing, peace and solace within.
+I share parts of my story to hopefully encourage someone else to voice theirs, to end their silence. to feel they are not alone.
+The more stories are shared openly and vulnerably, the easier it becomes for survivors to know it is okay and safe for them to come forward, end their silences, voice their stories, and hopefully bring healing, peace and solace within.

 References